-Choosing a reputable roofing company doesn’t have to be difficult, you just have to know what to look for.
+Choosing a reputable roofing company in Birmingham doesn’t have to be difficult, you just have to know what to look for.
 Here are some tips to keep in mind as you search for the perfect roofing contractor.

 1. Pay attention to first impressions (they say a lot).

 A contractor’s first impression is important and should be the first thing you consider.
 How quickly did the contractor get back with you after your initial inquiry?
 How thoroughly and directly do they answer your questions?
 Are they personable yet respectful?
 If you want to hire a dependable, honest roofing contractor, pay attention to these details and you should be able to get a good idea of what kind of work they do.

 Specifically, look at companies that have been serving your area for a long time and have a solid reputation with locals.
 Someone who has experience and is known for providing good service to the local community is probably someone you want repairing/replacing your roof, as opposed to a brand new company that hardly anyone has heard of.

 3. Pick a licensed, professional roof company.

 Don’t just trust any average Joe who knocks on your door and says he does roofing—you’re sure to be disappointed with their work and they may even rip you off!
 Good contractors are licensed, insured, and listed/have a good score on the Better Business Bureau.
 They will also gladly provide any information you need including: